 What to Pack – Bags

-I’ve found umbrellas don’t really work as you want to keep your arms and hands free.
+I’ve found umbrellas don’t really work because you want to keep your arms and hands free.
 It’s unlikely you’ll get a heavy downpour for long.
 A hat and weather proof jacket is your best option.